Much more than refreshing and tasty, mint has been a valuable home remedy since the Middle Ages.

 That’s because dogs get their nutritional needs met by a rather different diet when compared to human beings, and similarly, they have evolved very differently from us because of that.

-Dogs find it very difficult to digest fibre and other things found in plant-based food, which means they can eat far less of such things than humans, and often don’t need this sort of material at all in their diet.
+Dogs find it very difficult to digest fiber and other things found in plant-based food, which means they can eat far less of such things than humans, and often don’t need this sort of material at all in their diet.

 Yet the benefit of that is also that a little goes a long way when adding vegetables, fruit or herbs to a dog’s diet – even for very big dogs.

 Because of this, mint proves effective in helping your pet be his or her best, even without having to consume very much of it.

 Besides refreshing the breath and masking much of the smell that can sometimes accidentally arise from a hot, panting dog’s chops, there are also health benefits of mint for dogs that can work wonders in helping him or her overall.

 For example, mint is remarkably good for a dog with an upset stomach, and just a few little pieces of finely chopped or ground mint leaf fed alongside other treats can help settle them down if they’re lying around looking upset at their gurgling belly.